-

 Ed Nusbaum calls for growth-boosting measures in eurozone

-The global economy has entered another tricky phase.
-Growth in China slowed to (an albeit still very healthy) 7.3% in Q3, suggesting further discomfort for commodity exporters.
-In Japan, the shine seems to have come off Abenomics.
-The recently re-elected Dilma Rousseff has her work cut out to kickstart the Brazilian economy again.
-Meanwhile oil prices have dropped to around US$80 a barrel and could fall further next year according to Goldman Sachs.
-This will adversely impact all oil producing countries, including Canada, Russia, parts of South America, and of course, the Middle East.
-While manufacturers and other users of oil will benefit, new production techniques could suffer, and the US’s goal of being energy self-sufficient might be impacted.
+The global economy is entering a challenging phase.
+China’s growth slowed to 7.3% in Q3, affecting commodity exporters.
+In Japan, Abenomics seems to be losing its impact.
+Dilma Rousseff, recently re-elected in Brazil, faces the tough challenge of revitalizing the economy.
+Oil prices have fallen to around US$80 per barrel and could drop further.
+This will impact oil-producing countries like Canada, Russia, parts of South America, and the Middle East.
+While manufacturers and other oil users may benefit, new production techniques could suffer, and the US’s energy self-sufficiency goal may be impacted.

-Of course, there are pockets of positive feelings around the world.
-The US is still adding jobs at a good pace, the UK is set to grow faster than any other major advanced economy in 2014 and Canadian business leaders remain optimistic.
-We had our global conference in Montreal last week, and I spoke with the local Council on Foreign Relations about the prospects for growth around the world.
-Interestingly, business leaders in Quebec are even more optimistic about their economy than peers in wider Canada, but they remain concerned that bureaucracy and regulatory red tape will adversely impact their operations as they become more globally integrated.
+Of course, there are areas of optimism globally.
+The US continues to add jobs steadily, the UK is expected to grow faster than any other major advanced economy in 2014, and Canadian business leaders remain positive.
+At our global conference in Montreal, I discussed growth prospects with the local Council on Foreign Relations.
+Notably, business leaders in Quebec are even more optimistic about their economy than their counterparts in broader Canada.
+However, they express concerns that bureaucracy and regulatory red tape may hinder their operations as they become more integrated into the global economy.

-However, the major concern is once again the eurozone.
-Not only is the European Union the largest single market in the world, but the 19 countries who use the euro account for approximately a fifth of global output.
-In the years following the sovereign debt crisis, Germany was something of a rock, posting strong growth even while its neighbours were struggling.
-But its economy contracted by 0.2% in Q2 and could already be in recession; business confidence dropped by more than half in Q3 according to our International Business Report (IBR).
-Without the support of its largest economy, net business optimism across the eurozone dropped to just 5% in Q3, the lowest since the second quarter of 2013.
-Only Argentina is more pessimistic than France (-42%) and Italy (-14%) globally.
+The major concern remains the eurozone.
+The European Union is the world’s largest single market, with 19 countries using the euro, accounting for about a fifth of global output.
+After the sovereign debt crisis, Germany showed strong growth, but its economy contracted by 0.2% in Q2 and may already be in recession.
+Business confidence dropped by more than half in Q3, according to our International Business Report (IBR).
+Without Germany’s support, net business optimism in the eurozone fell to just 5% in Q3, the lowest since Q2 2013.

-The major worry across the currency bloc is now deflation and you only have to look at what happened to Japan in the 1990s to understand what this can do to an economy.
-Businesses and consumers stop spending in the expectation of lower prices, while negative inflation means the real cost of borrowing increases.
-In short, both demand and supply suffer.
-Just one in ten businesses across the eurozone expect to raise prices over the next 12 months (compared to one in three globally) and a majority in France (-12%) and Greece (-4%) expect prices to fall.
-Prices in Poland (0%), the Netherlands (2%) and Spain (3%) are essentially flat.
+The major worry across the eurozone is deflation, which can severely damage an economy.
+Japan’s experience in the 1990s illustrates the dangers: businesses and consumers cut spending, expecting lower prices, while negative inflation raises the real cost of borrowing.
+This results in both demand and supply shrinking.
+Only 10% of businesses in the eurozone expect to raise prices in the next 12 months, compared to 33% globally.
+Meanwhile, most businesses in France (-12%) and Greece (-4%) expect prices to fall, and prices in Poland (0%), the Netherlands (2%), and Spain (3%) are nearly flat.

 The solution touted by many economists is monetary expansion - such as the quantitative easing (QE) programmes launched by the UK and US.
 France and Italy would like to see (and appear to have won) a relaxation of eurozone budgeting targets (which they were likely to miss anyway) to give them the space to boost growth.
 However Germany is resisting further interventionism by the European Central Bank and is prescribing more austerity for its single currency partners.